bolshiyanov/expo-router-v2-step1/README.md

 Or simply start with this template.

-This static site is now available.
-Explore it using browser developer tools.

 7. Avoid rushing to PUSH your code; it serves little purpose for publishing your site.
 First, open .gitignore at your project's root.

 <h3 align="left">Problem 2: EXPO-ROUTER v2</h3>